skyflowapi/skyflow-python/README.md

 }
 ```

 `Note:` While using detokenize and getByID methods, there is a possibility that some or all of the tokens might be invalid.
 In such cases, the data from response consists of both errors and detokenized records.
-In the SDK, this will lead to a SkyflowError and you can retrieve the data from the Exception object as shown below:
+In the SDK, this will raise a SkyflowError Exception and you can retrieve the data from this Exception object as shown above.

 #### Invoke Connection
 Using Skyflow Connection, end-user applications can integrate checkout/card issuance flow with their apps/systems.
 To invoke connection, use the invokeConnection(config: Skyflow.ConnectionConfig) method of the Skyflow client.